sandiegojs/sdjs-speaker-app/Readme.md

 $ cp .env.example .env
 ```

-Finally to run the backend app and initialize some config in the db, we'll install the dependencies and run the server.
+Finally to run the backend app and initialize some config in the db, we'll install the dependencies and run the server:

 ```sh
 $ npm i && npm run develop